[Minor revision–posted 5/1/20 (replaces 5/27/14 edition)]

 Collection of the indebtedness will be attempted by contacting the employee directly.
 Employees will be advised of the option of authorizing a salary hold on their paycheck by completing the Waiver Agreement for Salary Warrant (or Check) Assignment form (see attachment).

-The Managing Director of Payroll Services, upon receipt of the waiver agreement, will ensure the payroll warrant (check) for the period indicated is placed on hold and not distributed to the employee.
+The Chief Payroll Officer of Payroll and Tax Services, upon receipt of the waiver agreement, will ensure the payroll warrant (check) for the period indicated is placed on hold and not distributed to the employee.

 The comptroller of the state of Texas will be advised of any employee who leaves the university without clearing any financial obligations to the university.